PetCaseFinder

 Plain-English summary

-A mature Quarter horse was put to sleep after experiencing colic, which is severe abdominal pain, for three days.
-After the horse passed away, a thorough examination revealed that most of the large intestine was swollen, and the transverse colon was stuck to the pancreas, which showed signs of chronic active interstitial pancreatitis (a long-term inflammation of the pancreas).
-The horse also had other issues, including liver scarring, stomach inflammation, and changes in the adrenal glands.
-Unfortunately, the treatment options were not effective, leading to the decision to euthanize the horse.
+A mature Quarter horse experienced severe colic (abdominal pain) for three days and was ultimately euthanized.
+After the horse passed away, a postmortem examination revealed that the large intestine was swollen and stuck to the pancreas, which showed signs of chronic active interstitial pancreatitis (inflammation of the pancreas).
+The horse also had liver scarring, stomach inflammation, and issues with the adrenal glands.
+Unfortunately, the horse did not recover due to the severity of these conditions.

 Abstract